Style: Lessons in Clarity and Grace: About the book series

-Some idea of the usefulness of the book series can be gleaned from the fact that Geoffrey K. Pullum, in his 2024 introductory book on English grammar, included it among books that he recommends as worthwhile reading, unlike various other books from the past that he disrecommends.
+Geoffrey K. Pullum, in his 2024 introductory book on English grammar, included it among books that he recommends as worthwhile reading, unlike various other books from the past that he disrecommends.
+It was reviewed in 1999 by J. Bradford DeLong, a professor of economics at the University of California at Berkeley and in 2003 by Susan Stepney, Professor of Computer Science, University of York, UK.

 Content

 All of the tables of contents are broadly similar albeit superficially different, with the chapter count varying from 10 to 12, sometimes nominally called "lessons" and sometimes not.
 Below is a typical representative.